anuraghazra/github-readme-stats/readme.md

 > **Note**
 > Top Languages does not indicate the user's skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats.

+> **Warning**
+> This card shows languages usage only inside your own non-forked repositories, not depending from who is the author of the commits.
+It does not include your contributions into another users/organizations repositories.
+If you have a technical solution how to improve this behavior share it with us by opening issue or discussion.

 ### Usage

 Copy-paste this code into your readme and change the links.